 Cryptocurrency stored on a computer connected to the internet is an easy target for hackers, especially for Windows users.

 When you use a hardware wallet, your coins are stored offline, making it difficult for hackers to steal them.

 While you can write these down on paper, it is not recommended.
 This is your backup, after all.
-The best way to backup your seed is using something like the Billfodl.
+The best way to back up your seed is using something like the Billfodl.

-For example, one user had $1 million worth of cryptocurrency backed up a piece of paper in a ‘fireproof’ safe.
+For example, one user had $1 million worth of cryptocurrency backed up on a piece of paper in a ‘fireproof’ safe.
 His house was flooded, and the water destroyed his paper backup seed.
 This would not have happened had the user been storing his backup seed on stainless steel like the Billfodl.

 The Billfodl protects your seed from both fire and potential floods.
 For $80, this can be worth it depending on the amount of cryptocurrency you’re storing on your device.

 Yes.
 While both devices are made by CoinKite, the OpenDime is a kind of Bitcoin piggy bank where funds should only be spent from the device one time.
 The ColdCard is meant to be used as many times as you want.
 You can spend and receive forever on it.

 The OpenDime is a great method of cold storage when paired with a backup.

 The Coldcard is a cryptocurrency hardware wallet that’s designed with one person in mind:

 The security-conscious Bitcoin investor